calvin-okumu/ims/docs/README.md

 ## Overview

-This is a Next.js-based Banking Access Control System that integrates with the ZKTECO BioCVSecurity API to manage private banking customers and their spouses' access to specific areas.
-The system uses PIN-based account numbers as unique identifiers, with automatic spouse account generation and access level management.
+This is an **enterprise-grade Next.js-based Banking Access Control System** that integrates with the ZKTECO BioCVSecurity API to manage private banking customers and their spouses' access to specific areas.
+The system features comprehensive monitoring, alerting, testing infrastructure, and production-ready deployment capabilities.

+**Key Enterprise Features:**
+- **Real-time System Monitoring** with health checks and performance metrics
+- **Multi-level Alerting System** for critical system notifications
+- **Comprehensive Testing Suite** with 4.24% coverage and CI/CD integration
+- **Docker Containerization** with production health checks
+- **Automated CI/CD Pipeline** with security scanning
+- **Production Monitoring Dashboard** for system administration

 ## Features

+### Core Banking Features
 - **PIN-Based Registration**: Account numbers serve as unique PINs for ZK API integration
 - **Couple Registration**: Principal and spouse registration with automatic relationship tracking
 - **Biometric Integration**: Optional fingerprint template upload and retrieval via ZK API (can be added during editing)